walmartlabs/thorax/README.md

 A view class to be initialized for each item.
 Can be used in conjunction with `itemTemplate`.

+### itemAttributes *view.itemAttributes*

+Attributes that will be passed to the constructor of each item.
+Can be used in conjunction with `itemView`.

 ### itemContext *view.itemContext(model, index)*

 A function in the declaring view to specify the context for an `itemTemplate`, receives model and index as arguments. `itemContext` will not be used if an `itemView` is specified as the `itemView`'s own `context` method will instead be used.